Funding a Cook Islands Trust

 A Cook Islands trust can hold virtually any asset class, though some are better suited to the structure than others.

 Cryptocurrency presents unique custody challenges that traditional assets do not.
 The transfer mechanics depend on whether crypto is held on a centralized exchange or in a self-custodied wallet, and the trustee’s ability to manage digital assets varies significantly across Cook Islands trustee companies.
-Most crypto-heavy structures use an offshore LLC wrapper that allows the client to retain day-to-day management while the trust owns the LLC’s membership interests.
-Custody models, transfer logistics, and trustee capability considerations are addressed in cryptocurrency asset protection with a Cook Islands trust.
+Most crypto-heavy structures use an offshore LLC wrapper that allows the settlor to retain day-to-day management while the trust owns the LLC’s membership interests.
+Cryptocurrency asset protection through a Cook Islands trust requires confirming the trustee’s technical capabilities before funding.

 LLC membership interests are a common funding mechanism, particularly when the trust is structured to own an offshore or domestic LLC that in turn holds the underlying assets.
-Transferring LLC interests requires assignment documents, amended operating agreements, and coordination with the LLC’s other members if any exist.
-The transfer of an LLC interest is distinct from transferring the assets inside the LLC — the assets remain titled in the LLC’s name, and only the ownership of the LLC itself changes.
-This distinction matters for both legal and tax purposes.
-The mechanics are explained in funding with LLC interests.
+Transferring LLC interests requires assignment documents, amended operating agreements, and coordination with any co-members.
+The transfer of an LLC interest is distinct from transferring the assets inside the LLC: the assets remain titled in the LLC’s name, and only the ownership of the LLC itself changes.

 Real estate is rarely transferred directly into a Cook Islands trust.
 The standard approach uses a domestic LLC to hold the property, then transfers the LLC’s membership interests to the trust.
 This avoids recording a deed in the name of a foreign trust, which would create public record issues and potentially trigger due-on-sale clauses in mortgage agreements.
-The LLC structure also preserves privacy, since property records show the LLC rather than the trust.
-The layered approach and its practical implications are covered in funding with real estate structures.
+Funding with real estate through the LLC layered structure preserves privacy in public property records.

 Closely held business interests including S-corporation stock, C-corporation shares, and partnership interests can be transferred but require careful analysis.
 S-corporation stock cannot be held directly by a foreign trust without terminating the S-election, so an intermediate entity is typically needed.
 C-corporation and partnership transfers involve their own documentation requirements including stock ledgers, board resolutions, and amended partnership agreements.